justeattakeaway/fozzie-components/packages/components/molecules/f-mega-modal/README.md

 ### CSS Classes

-The modal has its own styles which are scoped to the component using CSS modules to prevent conflicts with existing styles on the page.

-In addition to this, the modal exposes some classes which you can target in your application.

 | Class | Description |
 | ----- | ----------- |
 | `c-megaModal` | Can be used to target the modal wrapper element. |